httptoolkit/frida-interception-and-unpinning/README.md

     Captures all network traffic directly, routing all connections to the configured proxy host & port.

     This is a low-level hook that applies to _all_ network connections.
-This ensures that all connections are forcibly redirected to the target proxy server, even those which ignore proxy settings or make other raw socket connections.
+This ensures that all connections are forcibly redirected to the target proxy server, even those which ignore proxy settings or make other raw socket connections, and also blocks HTTP/3 connections if enabled.

     This hook applies to libc, and works for Android, Linux, iOS, and many other related environments.